maxgrossman10/housing-affordability-toms-river/README.md

 - How much income remains after major housing costs are paid?
 - How does affordability vary across neighborhoods and flood zones?
-- Where do taxes and insurance materially change the affordability picture?
+- Where do taxes, insurance, and utilities materially change the affordability picture?
 - How different is the affordability story when flood risk is included?

 ## Next steps

 - Add elevation and terrain data for parcel-level flood-risk context
 - Join parcel and hazard layers to insurance datasets
+- Add utility-cost assumptions or utility-related data inputs
 - Build a PostgreSQL-backed spatial data pipeline
 - Estimate flood-insurance costs where direct premium data is missing
 - Add census tract and block group context
 - Develop an interactive Dash dashboard for exploration and comparison

-- ## Data Used So Far

-- Ocean County parcel geodatabase
-- Ocean County MOD-IV assessment data
-- FEMA flood-hazard polygons
-- USGS / 3DEP DEM elevation raster data

 ## Status
 This project is under active development.
 The current code should be understood as the spatial and data-engineering foundation for a larger affordability and risk-analysis workflow, not a finished dashboard or finished model.